oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The following serialization rules are used to represent JADN data types in Concise Binary Object Representation [CBOR] format, where CBOR type #x.y = Major type x, Additional information y.
-* Serialization options and .ID variants do not affect serialized values.
+* Serialization and id TypeOptions do not affect serialized values.

 CBOR type names from Concise Data Definition Language [CDDL] are shown for reference.